gallenc/com619-devops1/Assessment/README.md

 ## Application Requirements

+The non functional requirements for your work are described in the assessment criteria.

-The basic requirements for your assessment application are documented in [Application Requirements](../Assessment/requirements.md)
+The basic functional requirements for your assessment application are documented in [Application Requirements](../Assessment/requirements.md)